martin-svk/dot-files/README.md

 ```

 ## XTERM
 My terminal emulator of choice.
-I use [dynamic-colors](https://github.com/sos4nt/dynamic-colors) to switch colors
-on the fly.
 Below are some interesting settings I use:

 ```zsh
 !
 Unicode support